 - Breastfeed, this allows the baby to suck out the clogs.

-Now that you have unclogged your ducts you can rest easy until the next issue.
-Like when your baby has their newly formed teeth, and they decide to chop down on your raw and sensitive nipple.
+Now that you have learned how to unclog your milk ducts with massage you can rest easy until the next issue.
+Like when your baby has their newly formed teeth, and they decide to chop down on your raw and sensitive nipple, or finding childcare for your precious little one.
 Oh, the joys of motherhood!

 - Boulder College of Massage Therapy Graduate